35+ Boston Restaurants with Cozy Fireplaces

-This Provençal bistro has all the makings of a go-to hangout: stellar crudo, an extensive wine list, and large-format entrées from executive chef Josue Louis.
-Along the wall of the restaurant’s exquisite dining room sits a burning hearth, ready to accompany any meal.
+This Provençal bistro has stellar crudo, an extensive wine list, and entrées inspired by coastal New England from award-winning chef Robert Sisca.
+Upstairs in the restaurant’s exquisite dining room sits a burning hearth, ready to accompany any meal.

-What makes Bondir one of the most romantic restaurants around?
-Those sweet sprays of fresh flowers and exquisite farm-to-table fare certainly help.
-But for mood lighting, you can’t do much better than the flames flickering in Bondir’s brick fireplace, adding a whole new dimension of warmth to the already cozy surroundings.
-Cuddle up by the crackling fireplace sipping on hot chocolate or warm punch before tucking into one of chef Jason Bond’s ever-changing five-course meals.
+What makes this Cambridge spot one of the most romantic restaurants around?
+Sweet sprays of fresh flowers on the tables and exquisite farm-fresh fare certainly help, but for mood lighting, nothing compares to flames flickering in a brick fireplace.
+The hearth here adds a whole new dimension of warmth to the already cozy surroundings.

 279A Broadway, Cambridge, 617-661-0009, bondircambridge.com.

-Big, comfortable couches make for a subdued but unpretentious atmosphere.
-A good option for brunch and lunch, afternoon tea, or a late-night dessert.
-The burgers are particularly noteworthy.
+Big, comfortable couches make for a subdued but unpretentious atmosphere in this hotel bar.
+A good option for brunch, lunch, afternoon tea, and late-night dessert, the burgers at this Four Seasons restaurant are particularly noteworthy.

 Four Seasons Hotel Boston, 200 Boylston St., Boston, 617-338-4400, fourseasons.com.

 Short rib ravioli, rigatoni bolognese, and more await at this Italian eatery.
 Grab a glass of wine and cozy up by the fire.

 Right in Kendall’s Technology Square, this restaurant trades the rustic brick fireplace for something more cutting edge.
 It’s a sleek ribbon of flame, housed in a glass box, cutting through the lounge area.
 But just because it’s modern doesn’t mean it’s not inviting, as anyone who’s spent an evening basking in its warm glow would tell you.